VELA-CLARA-software/VELA-CLARA-Controllers/README.md

 # VELA-CLARA-Controllers
-This contains the C++ code and Python PYDs to control VELA/CLARA.
+This contains the C++ code and Python PYDs to control VELA-CLARA.
 # Project Title

 One Paragraph of project description goes here